Burton C. Mossman: Shootings

 Mossman was involved in at least five shootings during his time as a rancher or a lawman.
 The first recorded in Bill O'Neal's Encyclopedia of Western Gunfighters occurred in the summer of 1896.
 By this time, the Aztec Land & Cattle Company was in trouble so Mossman drove a herd of cattle south to Mazatlan, in Sinaloa, Mexico, to sell it.
 While in a Mazatlan cantina, Mossman quarrelled with a Mexican Army captain, who challenged him to a pistol duel.
 Mossman accepted and on the following morning the two men met, loaded their weapons with a single bullet, and then took fifteen steps away from each other.
-The captain was armed with a German Luger and Mossman had a short-barrelled Colt .45.
+The captain was armed with a semi auto pistol identified as a Luger (unlikely) and Mossman had a short-barrelled Colt .45.
 When the two men turned around, both fired their weapons at the same time.
 The captain's shot missed, but Mossman managed to strike his opponent's shoulders.
 Mossman spent the next month in a Mexican jail, until he made his escape with the help of a friend.

 On March 17, 1898, after becoming sheriff of Navajo County, Mossman was out searching for a gang of cattle rustlers with Deputy Sheriff Joe Bargeman and a treacherous Mexican guide.
 In Walter Canyon, the posse found a cabin and a slaughtered cow, at which time the guide tried to make a run for it with his horse.
 Mossman chased the man down and knocked him off his horse with his Winchester rifle.
 Then, as he dismounted to help the guide to his feet, three other Mexican men opened fire on Mossman from 100 yards away.
 One bullet grazed Mossman's nose, one knocked off his saddle horn, and a final bullet cut his reins.
 Deputy Bareman had opened up by this time and, with covering fire, Mossman was able to take the guide prisoner and bring him to the cabin.
 The outlaws briefly laid siege to the cabin, but they soon retreated and the policemen made it to Holbrook, sixty miles away.